NeroReflex/linux-bisector/README.md

 Common reasons for screwing up are:
 1) you booted your normal kernel instead of linux-bisector, because the bootloader is not properly configured and you can only find good or bad commits.
 2) you booted your normal kernel because you forgot to spam arrow down during boot.
-3) you write bad instead of good or the other way around
+3) you wrote bad instead of good or the other way around

 To prevent 1 and 2 each time you boot do